Canarie-Sensor-RPI/geocens-js-api/README.markdown

 ##### option: start

 An optional Date object specifying the start limit of the time series.
+If left empty, will default to 24 hours ago.

 ##### option: end

 An optional Date object specifying the end limit of the time series.
+If left empty, will default to current date.

 #### done